jesperberth/automationclass/lab02/lab2.md

 On your "ansibleclass" repository page

-Click the "Clone or Download" to retrieve the URL for the repository
+Click the "Code" to retrieve the URL for the repository

 ![Alt text](pics/010_repourl.png?raw=true "Repo URL")